mlutze/bartok-legacy/README.md

 Before a round, the Chef chooses 2 rules to deactivate for the duration of the round.
 Other rules may be modified by consensus to maintain consistency.

+## Dishwasher Card
+_Added by Mathias, 25 Oct 2023_

+The Dishwasher Token counts as a card for the purposes of card count announcements ("Bartok", "Toktok", etc.) and when giving cards.

+## Dishwasher Card, Revised
+_Added by Matt, 25 Oct 2023_

+The card count announcements ("Bartok", "Toktok", etc.) only need to be made when moving real cards.

+## Gaussian Primes
+_Added by Mathias, 25 Oct 2023_

+Primality is determined using Gaussian primes.
+(3, 7, 11, 19...)